Homes by Email

-Income Capitalization Rate (Cap Rate), Gross Rent Multiplier (GRM) approach and Cash-on-Cash rate of return are the most often used methods to get a quick approximation of value of an investment property:
+Income Capitalization Rate (Cap Rate), Gross Rent Multiplier (GRM) approach and Cash-on-Cash rate of return are the most often used methods to get a quick approximation of the value of an investment property:

 Income Capitalization Rate, aka, Cap Rate is the ratio between the first year Net Operating Income (NOI) and the purchase price of the property.
-The cap rate formula below can be used to derive a value of an investment property, when the cap rate and the net operating income are known.
+The cap rate formula below can be used to derive the value of an investment property when the cap rate and the net operating income are known.
 Another variation of the cap rate formula is to determine the cap rate of an investment property when the NOI is known and the price is fixed.